 This can be achieved by increasing the exports and decreasing the imports.
 The Information technology sector is considered as a boon for the Indian export industry.

-The foreign currency reserves will see an increase from USD 368 billion in 2016 to USD 600 billion by the year 2030.
+The foreign currency reserves will see an increase from USD 368 billion in 2016 to USD 800 billion to 1 Trillion by the year 2030.

 Indian Technology in 2030